Across the country and around the world, the media is reporting on EMF:

 CBS New York reports that some families worry about the health effects of these “mini cell towers.”
 Their fears are not unfounded, as Paul Heroux, Professor of Electromagnetic Toxicology, Faculty of Medicine, McGill University explains in La Maison.

-- In Notre Dame Magazine, blogger Alison Main tells of her fall from society when she is struck with electrohypersensitivity (EHS).
+- In Notre Dame Magazine, writer Alison Main tells of her fall from society when she is struck with electrohypersensitivity (EHS).